inventables/grassist/README.md

 ## Going further

-Want to add a little challenge?
+Want to add some additional challenge?
 The planner Spec includes some specs marked as pending.
 Feel free to implement any or all of those.
-They add a couple new yard elements your code will need to take into account:
+They add a few new yard elements your code will need to take into account:

   - **Sidewalks** — The lawnmower can pass over sidewalks.
   - **Mulch and gravel** — The lawnmower can pass over mulch or gravel with rotor powered off, but it _must not_ attempt to pass over mulch or gravel with the rotor powered on or the lawnmower will get damaged.